LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-10-06-java-refresh.md

         };
      }
 }
-If want to modify the content of the structure, use last for loop
+If want to modify the content of the structure, use last for loop instead of the
+enhanced for loop.